Skip to content

 Client Registration:

-• To register a new client, the /api/controller/users-endpoint in the eurodat-cluster is invoked.
+• To register a new client, the /api/controller/clients-endpoint in the eurodat-cluster is invoked.

 • Following the initiation of external users in Keycloak and the creation of a Postgres role, a POST request is sent to the credential-service/database/external-endpoint to grant access to this role, triggering the vault credential flow.